BlackCraze/GameResourceBot/SETUP-long.md

 As mentioned in Step 3, a few of the Config Vars can be changed on Discord.
 But everybody needs a break occasionally, and GRB is no different.

-Sometimes, GRB reboots.
+Sometimes, GRB takes a break, meaning it reboots.
 This could be because:
 - you updated the source code to give it new features (Later.
 [Much later.](./README.md#updating-gameresourcebot)); or
 - you commanded it to shutdown and restart; or
 - it jolly well felt like it.
 So there.